Trump campaign seeks to reset after flubbed rally

 An outdoor event for the overflow crowd was canceled because no one showed up, despite Trump’s team boasting of huge interest ahead of time and more than a million ticket requests.

-Trump has something of an obsession with big crowds, frequently boasting about the size of his rallies compared with those of Joe Biden, his Democratic rival for November’s presidential election.
+Trump has shown a love of big crowds, frequently boasting about the size of his rallies compared with those of Joe Biden, his Democratic rival for November’s presidential election.

 The president refrained from commenting on the rally as the dust settled the following morning, tweeting only to deliver a Father’s Day greeting.